The Story Behind the Blessing Baskets

 Customized baskets may be available.
 Contact Penelope for more information.

-For Hanukkah Baskets, orders must be paid for and received by November 15, 2021 for guaranteed delivery by November 29, 2021.
+Deadline: Orders must be paid for and received by November 16, 2021 for guaranteed delivery by December 1st.

 Local Delivery: Free—Contact Penelope to make delivery arrangements.

 Out of area: $20.00 flat rate anywhere in the United States, including Alaska and Hawaii for all baskets except Christmas.

 *If Penelope has to ship it, the gifts will be sent in a box due to the exorbitant cost.
 However, each box will be wrapped on the inside with Christmas/festive wrapping paper.
 Upon delivery, you can place the gifts in an inexpensive basket found at a local dollar store, a vintage one at an antique shop, or a unique one at a craft store.
 You might also have one in your closet you can re-purpose.
 If the basket/box is sent to the recipient, offer those suggestions as well.
 However, if you do want her to include a basket, please contact her to discuss the logistics and shipping.

 She includes the basket for all local deliveries.
 You will need to contact her to discuss the logistics and shipping to include baskets sent out of the area.

 If Penelope ships the basket, does she add some type of explanation about it?

 Yes, Penelope includes a personalized card or note stating the basket comes from you.